mrcsparker/pysysinfo/docs/api.md

 ## Process and ExitStatus

 `Process` snapshots are immutable, but their lifecycle methods remain live.
-They operate against the owning `System` state.
+They operate against the owning `Sysinfo` state.

 If the process disappears or the PID has been reused for a different process, control methods raise a lookup-style Python exception instead of silently acting